Two Is Better Than One

 "Two Is Better Than One" is a song by the American rock band Boys Like Girls from their second studio album Love Drunk (2009).
-The song features American singer-songwriter Taylor Swift.
+The song features the American singer-songwriter Taylor Swift.
 It was written by Martin Johnson and Swift.
-It was released for digital download on September 8, 2009, and was sent to mainstream radio in the United States on October 19, as the band's second official single from the album.
+It was released for digital download on September 8, 2009, and was sent to mainstream radio in the United States on October 19 as the band's second single from the album.
 On some advanced copies of the album sent to reviewers and members of the press, the song does not feature Swift, rather, Johnson handles all vocals.

 The track was a commercial success.
-By December 2011, "Two Is Better Than One" had sold 1,508,000 copies in the United States alone.
+By August 2012, "Two Is Better Than One" had sold 1,559,000 copies in the United States.
 It additionally received significant international airplay, reaching number 18 on both the Billboard Hot 100 and Canadian Hot 100.

+Background

+In an interview with Alter the Press!, bassist Bryan Donahue stated, "she had a piece in the Wall Street Journal, I think, and mentioned us, and our song, 'Hero/Heroine'.
+A week later, we saw a YouTube video of her covering 'Hero/Heroine' at one of her shows, and we were blown away by that.
+After that, we got in contact with her [...]
+We stayed in touch, and when we were in the studio and tracked the song, 'Two Is Better Than One', we were listening to the playback and thought it was good, it was done, but it didn't feel right.
+We thought it needed the opposite side of the story, the female perspective.
+We called her up, asked her if she'd be interested, sent her the track, she gave it a listen and she said she would do it.
+We were very blessed that she said yes because she made that track, and took it to that next step."

 Composition

 "Two Is Better Than One" was written by Martin Johnson and Taylor Swift, while production was handled by Brian Howes.
 The song is written in the key of C major with a tempo of 128 beats per minute.